LSXAxeller/SoundFlow-Dummy/Codecs/SoundFlow.Codecs.FFMpeg/README.md

     *   **And many more container and raw formats.**
 *   **Seamless Integration:** Implements a high-priority `ICodecFactory`, allowing SoundFlow to automatically use FFmpeg for supported formats with no changes to your existing playback or recording code.
 *   **High Performance & Efficiency:** Works directly with streams using a callback-based native wrapper.
 This avoids loading entire audio files into memory, making it ideal for large files and network streams.
-*   **Cross-Platform:** Includes pre-compiled native binaries for Windows, macOS, and Linux (x64, x86, ARM64), ensuring it works wherever SoundFlow runs.
+*   **Cross-Platform:** Includes pre-compiled native binaries for Windows, macOS, Linux, Android, iOS and FreeBSD (x64, x86, ARM64), ensuring it works wherever SoundFlow runs.
 *   **Automatic Format Conversion:** The native wrapper intelligently uses FFmpeg's `swresample` library to automatically convert audio from its source format to the format required by your application (e.g., 32-bit float), simplifying your audio pipeline.

 ## Getting Started